thihakyawjob/BeagleboneBlack/README.md

 ![BBB_Config](https://github.com/thihakyawjob/BeagleboneBlack/blob/main/BBB_Config.png)

 4) Connection Test will fail.
 Then Change the authentication type to **Default** and test again.
-Coonection will be successful.
+Connection will be successful.
 The final device configuration will be as follow.

 ![BBB_Devic_Config](https://github.com/thihakyawjob/BeagleboneBlack/blob/main/BBB_Devic_Config.png)